bsorav/superopt-project/doc/SDI.md

 ## On the command line in the container
 1. Show "clangv" on bzip2 on the command-line
 2. Show "eq32" on the generated executable for quicksort.c on the command-line
-3. Show "upload-eqcheck" on the command-line
+3. Show "upload-eqcheck" on the command-line for quicksort.c
-4. Show "analyze" on the command-line
+4. Show "analyze" on `bzip2_locals.c` the command-line and use a browser to view the report
+5. Discuss the checkers using `retext doc/analyzer-checkers.md` (preview mode)